StockSharp/doc/en/topics/api/connectors/crypto_exchanges/gopax/graphical_configuration_gopax.md

-> [!WARNING]
-> This exchange has permanently shut down (~2023 — shut down).
-This connector is no longer operational.
-Documentation is preserved for historical reference.

 # Graphical configuration Gopax

 For all [S#](../../../../api.md) products, graphical configuration of the connection is performed on the [Connection settings window](../../../graphical_user_interface/connection_settings_window.md):